dolphindb/Tutorials_EN/database.md

 ##### 5.4.1 Import data from text files

-DolphinDB provides 3 function to load text files: loadText, ploadText, and loadTextEx. loadText and ploadText load text files smaller than the server memory into memory. ploadText loads data in parallel as a partitioned table in memory and is faster than loadText. loadTextEx can load files much larger than the server memory and can load data directly to databases.
+DolphinDB provides 3 function to load text files: `loadText`, `ploadText`, and `loadTextEx`. `loadText` and `ploadText` load text files smaller than the server memory into memory. `ploadText` loads data in parallel as a partitioned table in memory and is faster than `loadText`. `loadTextEx` can load files much larger than the server memory and can load data directly to databases.

 ```
 t=loadText(workDir + "/trades.txt")